 - Historical reading: this monumental structure reflects times of ideological ambition; its forms resemble palaces yet function as residential blocks for large cohorts of citizens.

-Architectural features: facades, towers, massing, and ornament
+Architectural features: façades, towers, massing, and ornament

-Begin with a focused study of cluster composition: facades; towers; massing; ornament; map how each element serves a function within soviet-era planning; youll appraise how massing directs pedestrian flow; facades signal hierarchy across the block.
+Begin with a focused study of cluster composition: façades; towers; massing; ornament; map how each element serves a function within Soviet-era planning; you'll appraise how massing directs pedestrian flow; façades signal hierarchy across the block.

-Interior works balance utilitarian circulation; ceremonial rooms punctuate routes; maintenance of signage; lighting; gilded detailing preserves the intended mood; youll experience contrasts between austere corridors; luxurious salons reveal the meaning behind the ornament.
+Interior works balance utilitarian circulation; ceremonial rooms punctuate routes; maintenance of signage; lighting; gilded detailing preserves the intended mood; you'll experience contrasts between austere corridors; luxurious salons reveal the meaning behind the ornament.

 | Aspect | Key traits | Tourist takeaway |